aadedigbae/Time-Series-Forecasting/README.md

 ## Report Citations & Originality

-[Include a section here for your citations in IEEE format.
-Ensure all external sources referenced in your report and code are cited appropriately.]

 This report is based on the analysis and code developed for the Beijing Air Quality Forecasting project.
 While standard libraries and common machine learning techniques were used, the specific implementation and analysis presented are original to this project.
-Any external resources that informed the approach or code would be cited here in IEEE format.